 With 42 student clubs and organizations, the Carlson School offers many ways to connect with a diverse group of students.

 Engage a student organization to build a presence on campus: Companies can sponsor a club event, speak at a meeting, host a site visit, or plan another activity.
-Reach out to a club directly or contact the Undergraduate Business Career Center to find the student organization that is the best match for your recruiting needs.
+Reach out to a club directly or contact the Career Center to find the student organization that is the best match for your recruiting needs.

 Graduate Student Organizations

 Business Technology Club (BTC)